Stremio/stremio-shell/DOCKER.md

 stremio-4.4.10-1.fc29.x86_64.rpm
 ```

 If you don't want to use Docker, check out the `disttros/your-distro/` directory.
-This is usefull if your machine is not x86_64 architecture for example.
+This is useful if your machine is not x86_64 architecture for example.

 For every distro there are at least three files there: